The Return to School for Some

 Where do Schools go to Access PPE?

 Education providers are being advised to use their local supply chains to obtain PPE in order to operate safely.
 Where this is not possible they can approach their nearest local resilience forum.

-Juniper Education are able to signpost those schools who are struggling to locate PPE to organisations that maybe able to support them.
+Juniper Education is able to signpost those schools that are struggling to locate PPE to organisations that may be able to support them.

-PPE Exchange have a forum where schools are able to register as a buyer if they are struggling to find resources:
+PPE Exchange has a forum where schools are able to register as a buyer if they are struggling to find resources: